bigjosh/Airboat-PCB/README.md

 After the countdown expires, the  green LED will fade out to indicate that Transit Lockout Mode has been activated.

+Note that putting the device into transit lockout mode will reset the speed settings to their factory default values.
+Considering that there (currently) is no way to change these settings in a production unit, this is probably a null feature, but could be useful if somehow the settings ever get corrupted in a field unit.

 Note: this mode also protects the unit from over discharging the battery in case the button gets stuck down because something is continuously pressing on it.

 ###Normal Operating Mode